s-makin/discourse-offline-helper/README.md

 > If you are interested, please get in touch with Andreia Velasco! (@avgomes on Mattermost)

 The `doh` module:
-* Downloads discourse documentation locally into markdown files, conserving the original navigation structure
+* Downloads discourse documentation locally into markdown files, conserving the navigation structure
-* **(WIP)** Converts downloaded documentation into a Sphinx-compatible format
+* Converts downloaded documentation into a Sphinx-compatible format.
+This includes:
+  * creating or renaming missing index files
+  * replacing hyperlinks to internal discourse pages with the local filepath (e.g. `[Some guide](/t/123)` becomes `[Some guide](how-to/some-guide)`)
+  * creating h1 headers if the Discourse pages don't already have them
+  * appending a simple toctree to index pages (alphabetical order, `maxdepth 2`)

 ## demo
-The following instructions will show you how to set up your environment and run the script.

-By default, it'll download a demo documentation set ([Charmed OpenSearch](https://charmhub.io/opensearch)) into a local `'/docs'` folder:
+The following instructions will show you how to set up your environment and run the script on a small documentation set ([Charmed OpenSearch](https://charmhub.io/opensearch)) into a local `'/docs'` folder:

 Clone the repo and enter its root directory:
 ```